Ten Movies I Grew Up With in the Sixties

 Movies in the Sixties

-The Sixties were the decade of my youth.
-It was a scary and wonderful time to grow up.
+To a young boy, the decade of the sixties was a scary and wonderful time to grow up in.
 For a week in October 1962 the news was full of a possible nuclear war during the Cuban missile crisis.
 President Kennedy was murdered.
 We met the Beatles.
 There was the so-called Summer of Love in 1967.
-In1969, we watched-- live-- a man walking on the moon.
+In 1969, we watched-- live-- a man walking on the moon.
 And, like other kids, I went to the movies.
 The impact that some had on me was definitely due to my impressionable youth, while others were truly great.
 Here, then are ten movies that are stuck in my memory:

 The Day Of The Triffids